Sounds the same but there is a big difference.

 Some of us are getting knocked around as if we do when we play any game in life and we are playing not to lose.
 We are on the defensive.
 We see distractions and feel uncomfortable and then we remember how scared we are of losing the game so we stand up in defense of our goals for a minute and take action for a short time.
 It works for a second we manage to not lose that time.

 Others have been there and got knocked around then made a game plan of offense.
 They created a long-term strategy to win.
-In the moment it may have looked as though they were losing—slowing down but nah they were just getting started.
+At the moment it may have looked as though they were losing—slowing down but Nah they were just getting started.
 They were creating methods in life that they could endure forever.
 They created a winning strategy.
 They found focus, energy, method, and a pace that they could withstand to win.
 They get up and win.
 They start winning so often that there is no other choice they are in it to win.

 This may mean making a new plan when one doesn’t seem to be working.
 This may mean carving out time to get quiet and think about what the strategy is going to look like.
 This requires focus.
 The fact is the more you start winning the more you stop playing to lose.